OGGM/oggm/docs/mass-balance.rst

 will influence :math:`t^*` too.
 Our results (and the arguments listed above) show however that this is an approximation we can cope with.

-In a final note, it is important to mention that the :math:`\mu^*` and :math:`t^*` should not be over-interpreted in terms of "real" temperature sensitivities or "real" response time of the glacier.
-This procedure is primarily a calibration method, and as such it can be statistically scrutinized (for example with cross-validation).
+In a final note, it is important to mention that this procedure is primarily a calibration method, and as such it can be statistically scrutinized (for example with cross-validation).
 It can also be noted that the MB observations play a relatively minor role in the calibration: they could be entirely avoided by